IBE160/SG-Gruppe-Stavanger/docs/ux-design-specification.md

 # ibe160 UX Design Specification

-_Created on 2025-11-19 by BIP_
+_Created on 2025-11-24 by BIP_
 _Generated using BMad Method - Create UX Design Workflow v1.0_

 ---

 ## Executive Summary

-**Project Vision and Goals:**
-A mobile-responsive web application to reduce food waste and inspire cooking through intelligent kitchen inventory management, expiration alerts, and personalized recipe suggestions.
-It aims to be both an "Intelligent Assistant" for long-term value and an "Instant Tool" for immediate gratification.
+**Project:** You're building "ibe160," a mobile-responsive web app to help users reduce food waste.
+It will feature smart kitchen inventory management, expiration alerts, and personalized recipe suggestions powered by the Spoonacular API.
+A key feature is the "Instant Idea" button for quick, frictionless recipe discovery.

-**Target Users and Personas:**
-Primarily busy individuals and families who want to reduce food waste and plan meals efficiently.
-Secondarily, budget-conscious students/young professionals and environmentally-aware consumers.
+**Target Users:** The app is for busy individuals and families who want to waste less and find meal inspiration easily.

-**Critical UX Challenge:**
-The brainstorming session identified that the biggest risk to success is the friction of manual inventory entry.
-A key part of our design process will be to make this as fast and painless as possible, for example, with a "quick add" feature.

 ---